gulp-community/gulp-wrap-umd/README.md

 #### options.exports

 Type: `String`

 Default: `null`

 The variable to return (export) from your factory function.
-This can be used in situations where you need to return and defined namespace.
+This can be used in situations where you need to return a defined namespace.

 #### options.namespace

 Type: `String`

 Default: `gulpWrapUmd`

 The namespace in which the file contents will be assigned.
 Use dot notation (e.g. App.Templates) for nested namespaces.